-Council's adopted Glenlyon Reserve Masterplan is underway and envisages replacement or renovation of the pavilion and upgrades to the Reserve including to equestrian and sporting facilities.
+Council's adopted Glenlyon Reserve Masterplan envisages replacement or renovation of the pavilion and upgrades to the Reserve including to equestrian and sporting facilities.
 Remnant vegetation exists in key landscape corridors linking into the reserve including the Wombat Forest and along the waterways to the Hepburn Regional Park.